fe-o2/state_machine_exercise/README.md

     echo "Failed to build machine using MachineBuilder." .
 PHP_EOL;
 }
 ```

-More examples can be found in the `./src/exercises/ModuloExample.php` file.
+The example modulo calculations for standard and advanced exercises can be found in the `./src/exercises/ModuloExample.php` file.

 Detailed documentation of the public API is provided in the [API.md](API.md) file.